Srv8/basic-react-frontend/README.md

 ## Project title
 This is a simple Reactjs frontend SPA.

+## Project URL
+Project is live at : https://react-sample-front.netlify.app/

 ## Motivation
 Use this as a template for future projects.